njhoffman/debugger-256/README.md

 # debugger-256 [![Build Status](https://secure.travis-ci.org/njhoffman/debugger-256.png)](http://travis-ci.org/njhoffman/debugger-256) [![NPM version](https://badge.fury.io/js/debugger-256.png)](http://badge.fury.io/js/debugger-256)

-A debugging tool and wrapper for prettyjson-256 that decorates logging output to the console.
+A debugging tool and wrapper for [prettyjson-256](https://github.com/njhoffman/prettyjson-256) that decorates logging output to the console.
-Reads settings from a user-defined configuration file to control verbosity of different modules or 'subsystems'.
+Reads settings from a user-defined configuration file to control verbosity of different modules (called subsystems).
+This configuration file is watched for changes so the server does not have to be reloaded for filtering and formatting settings to be applied.

 ![Example Output](https://raw.github.com/njhoffman/debugger-256/master/docs/debug1.jpg)